mahilab/Syntacts/software.md

 ## Python API
 - Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.
 - Navigate to the `python` directory.
-- Run any of the `example.py` files
+- Run any of the `example.py` files.

 ## Unity Example
 - Get the latest [Release](https://github.com/mahilab/Syntacts/releases) and extract the files.